VINCI Airports awarded 30-year concession for seven Brazilian airports

 With the awarding of the contract, VINCI Airports, whose global network is thus extended to 52 platforms, strengthens its presence in lusophone (Portuguese-speaking) countries and Latin America, where it will manage a total of 16 airports in Brazil, Chile, Costa Rica and the Dominican Republic.

 “Our roadmap is clear: green airports for green growth.
 In this remote region, where air transport is essential, VINCI Airports will make these airports more resilient and eco-efficient in order to sustain economic recovery in Brazil, while preserving the planet.
 We are eager to start operations, together with Brazilian authorities and local communities”, said Nicolas Notebaert, CEO of VINCI Concessions and President of VINCI Airports.

-Air freight and cargo, Airport construction and design, Airside operations, COVID-19, Economy, Emissions, Environment, Passenger volumes, Runways and pavements, Sustainable development, Terminal operations
+Air freight and cargo, Airport construction and design, Airside operations, COVID-19, Economy, Emissions, Passenger volumes, Runways and pavements, Sustainability, Sustainable development, Terminal operations